 Conventional Loans

-When you file Chapter 13 bankruptcy, the waiting period is 2 years after discharge if you have a conventional loan, but the bankruptcy must have been filed more than 4 years from the time your credit is pulled.
+With a Chapter 13 bankruptcy, the waiting period is 2 years after discharge if you have a conventional loan, but the bankruptcy must have been filed more than 4 years from the time your credit is pulled.

 Jumbo Loans

-Requirements For Conventional Loans May Vary
+Requirements For Refinancing A Conventional Loan May Vary

 What Are The Benefits Of Refinancing After Bankruptcy?